elmiko/elmiko.github.io/_posts/2016-07-11-go-swagger-logging.markdown

 allow us to easily convert a function declaration into an object of type `http.Handler`.
 The function we define here will first print a line, through the standard logging package, that will display the HTTP request method and URL.
-After printing the log, it well then call the `ServerHTTP` method for the `next http.Handler` that was passed during creation of the decorator.
+After printing the log, it well then call the `ServeHTTP` method for the `next http.Handler` that was passed during creation of the decorator.
 In this manner, we are returning a function that will get called as the `http.Handler` in place of the original, and then it will call the original